 Posted on One out of three women and one in four men have experienced some form of domestic violence.
 Nine out of ten victims say they would like to pursue child support, if they could do so safely.
 So, how can child support workers get victims the help they need while ensuring their safety?
 CWRTP teamed up with Iowa’s Child Support Recovery Unit and the Iowa Coalition Against Domestic Violence to teach over 300 child support workers how.

-Posted on On April 18, the Department of Human Development and Family Studies held its Spring Research Poster Session.
-Out of the eight posters presented, four were from CWRTP.
+Posted on On December 4, 2019, the Department of Human Development and Family Studies held its Fall Research Poster Session.
+CWRTP Graduate Assistants presented their research from the 2019 Fall semester.
 Below is a list of posters and pictures from the event.

 Posted on CWRTP Graduate Research Assistant Maneesha Gammana Liyanage defended her research: Creating a sense of belonging as a transnational family: A qualitative study of student visa-holding families in the United States.
 Maneesha graduates with her Master’s degree in Family and Consumer Sciences and will work for the CWRTP for the next year.
 Congratulations, Manseesha, and thank you for your hard work!